 - Treat the fish with antibiotics, either in the food or in the water.

 It is important to move any infected fish to another tank to separate them from the remaining healthy fish.
 While the affected fish are quarantined, perform a water change on the original tank and monitor the remaining fish closely for the appearance of symptoms.

 Provide the ill fish with a variety of fresh, high-quality food.
-Often this is enough to resolve the infection in cases that are not too far advanced.
+Often this is enough to resolve the infection in cases that are not too far advanced, if the fish is still eating.
 Keep the fish under observation for several weeks after the symptoms disappear.

 Antibiotics should be used if the fish does not immediately respond.
 A broad-spectrum antibiotic specifically formulated for gram-negative bacteria is recommended, such as Maracyn-Two.
 A 10-day course is ideal for ensuring the infection is eradicated, but you should always follow the manufacturer's directions for duration and dosage.

 As with many diseases, prevention is the best cure.
 Almost all the factors that stress fish enough to make them susceptible to infection can be prevented.
 Because poor water quality is the most common root cause of stress, tank maintenance is critical.
 Factors to keep in mind include: